 - Thus, these rates do not represent the success rates of the entire student population, nor do they account for student achievements occurring beyond the three-year tracking period.

-In addition, another 13.8% of the remaining students were still enrolled at Greenville Tech in Fall 2012.
+In addition, another 13.4% of the remaining students were still enrolled at Greenville Technical College in Fall 2016.

-Why don't more Greenville Tech students graduate or transfer?
+Why don't more Greenville Technical College students graduate or transfer?

-- Since Greenville Tech has an "open door" admission policy, many students need to upgrade their skills before enrolling in the courses required for their major.
+- Since Greenville Technical College has an "open door" admission policy, many students need to upgrade their skills before enrolling in the courses required for their major.